Lou117/core/doc/using_default_routing_table_parser.md

 All data in routing table declaration that is not used by FastRoute nor *Core* is kept in `Route::$attributes` property to be at your disposal anywhere in your application.
 ## Nested routes
-As of *Core* v3.1, default `RoutingTableParser` handles nested routes:
+As of *Core* v3.1, default `NestedTableParser` handles nested routes:
 ```php
 <?php
 /* MyApplication routing table */